 Thomas Schmitt has served as President, Chief Executive Officer and director since September 2018 and was elected Chairman of the Board in May 2019.
-Prior to joining Forward Air, Mr. Schmitt served as Management Board Member and Chief Commercial Officer for DB Schenker, a Global Logistics Company from June 2015 to July 2018.
+Prior to joining Forward Air, Mr. Schmitt served as Management Board Member and Chief Commercial Officer for DB Schenker, a global logistics company from June 2015 to July 2018.
 From January 2013 to April 2015, Mr. Schmitt was President, CEO and Director of Aqua Terra, a Canadian provider of natural spring water.
 From 2010 to 2012, Mr. Schmitt served as President, CEO and Director of Purolator, a Canadian parcel and freight transportation company.
-Prior to joining Purolator, Mr. Schmitt spent 12 years at FedEx in Memphis, TN where he served as CEO of FedEx Supply Chain and SVP of FedEx Solutions.
+Prior to joining Purolator, Mr. Schmitt spent 12 years at FedEx in Memphis, TN, where he served as CEO of FedEx Supply Chain and SVP of FedEx Solutions.
 Prior to his time with FedEx, Mr. Schmitt held senior roles at McKinsey & Company.
-Mr. Schmitt has been a member of the Xynteo Leadership board since 2018 and a Non-Executive Director of the Ferguson Plc board since February 2019.
-Mr. Schmitt also served on the board of directors of Dicom Transportation Group from January 2014 to June 2018, Zooplus AG, from June 2013 to May 2016, Univar, Inc., from July 2008 to June 2013 and Cyberport GmbH since June 2015.
+Mr. Schmitt also served on the board of directors of Dicom Transportation Group from January 2014 to June 2018, Zooplus AG from June 2013 to May 2016, Univar, Inc., from July 2008 to June 2013 and Cyberport GmbH since June 2015.

 Rebecca J. Garbrick has served as Chief Financial Officer and Treasurer since July 2021.
 From November 2020 to June 2021, Ms. Garbrick served as the Chief Accounting Officer and Corporate Controller.
 Prior to joining the Company, Ms. Garbrick served as the Assistant Corporate Controller at Cox Media Group from August 2020 to November 2020.
 From May 2013 to August 2020, she served as Director of Corporate Accounting and Policy and in other various leadership positions at AGCO Corporation.
-Ms. Garbrick held other various leadership positions at KPMG LLP and Arthur Andersen LLP.
+Ms. Garbrick also held other various leadership positions at KPMG LLP and Arthur Andersen LLP.

-Chris C. Ruble has served as Chief Operating Officer for the entire Company since May 2019.
-Mr. Ruble was Chief Operating Officer for the Company's LTL, including Final Mile and Pool Distribution segments from June 2018 to May 2019.
+Chris C. Ruble has served as Chief Operating Officer for the Company since May 2019.
+Mr. Ruble was Chief Operating Officer for the Company's LTL business, including the Final Mile and Pool Distribution segments from June 2018 to May 2019.
 Prior to this role, Mr. Ruble was President, Expedited Services from January 2016 to June 2018, Executive Vice President, Operations from August 2007 to January 2016, and Senior Vice President, Operations from October 2001 until August 2007.
 He was a Regional Vice President from September 1997 to October 2001 and a regional manager from February 1997 to September 1997, after starting with the Company as a terminal manager in January 1996.
 From June 1986 to August 1995, Mr. Ruble served in various management capacities at Roadway Package System, Inc.